Resident Resources During COVID-19

 - The city of Kissimmee established a program to provide rental assistance to families affected by the COVID-19 pandemic.
 Please click here to learn more.

 Note: No new applications for Kissimee's Rental Assistance Program can be started at this time.

 - Lee County CARES Program

 - Payments will be made directly to the landlord, mortgage company and/or utility company.
 Household income must be less than $55,000/year at time of application.
 Applicants must have had a loss of employment or reduced work hours due to COVID-19.
-Applications begin on May 26th.
 Please click here to learn more.
+Round two of disbursements will begin on August 17th.
+Please click here to learn more about round two.